renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 Add to the project the linter configuration file you can find in the templates folder and check the `bin/fastcheck` template to see the command to execute the SCSS linting.

+You may also need to add the `scss_lint` gem to your gemfile.

 ## Erb lint

 ```ruby